badrap/docs.badrap.io/README.md

 This is the repository for authoring and building content for the https://docs.badrap.io site.

-Changes to this repository's `master` branch get automatically built and deployed.
+Changes to this repository's `main` branch get automatically built and deployed.
 The site is built using [VuePress](https://vuepress.vuejs.org/), the result is pushed to this repository's `gh-pages` branch from which [GitHub Pages](https://pages.github.com/) deploys it.

 ## Development Quickstart